epsilon537/boxlambda/docs/clocks_and_reset.md

 BoxLambda has the following **Reset Sources**:

-- **Power-On Reset**: Asserted for a number of clock cycles after Power-On.
+- **Power-On Reset**: Asserted for several clock cycles after Power-On.
 - **External Reset**: Connected to a reset button on the Arty A7 board.
 - **Non-Debug Module Reset Request**: issued by the Debug Module.
 - **Software Reset**: Reset of *dm_reset*, *ndm_reset*, or *usb_reset* domain triggered by software by writing to a *reset_ctrl* register.